 Do’on Andy Young is a founding member of the Valley Heartland Zen Group, serving in a variety of positions for the group.
 Andy began Zen training with My?an Grace Schireson in 2001 and received Lay Ordination in March of 2004.
 He served as Shuso for the Central Valley Zen groups during the summer of 2005 and was ordained a Zen priest in September of 2008.
 He grew up in the Sierra Nevada mountains of Central California, studied Contemporary Continental philosophy as a graduate student, and is now a Professor of Philosophy at CSU, Stanislaus where he teaches a variety of courses including Eastern Philosophy.
 He is a father who enjoys hiking, writing, playing blues piano, and the challenge of bringing Zen practice into lay life.

-Josei Myoko Sara Hunsaker, who received zazen instruction from Suzuki-Roshi in 1968, went to India in 1972 learning Vipassana meditation with Goenka-ji in Varanasi.
-She has actively practiced in the S?t? tradition of Suzuki-Roshi since 1988 when she began practicing with the Monterey Bay Zen group under the guidence of Sobun Katherine Thanas, from whom she received lay ordination in 1991.
-Her pilgrimage to Japan with eleven other women had a profound effect.
-Upon her immersion in practice, she retired from college textbook production in 1995 to deepen her practice by training at Tassajara Zen Mountain Center for three practice periods and also at Green Gulch Farm Zen Center.
-After becoming a student of My?an Grace Schireson, Sensei, she received priest ordination in 2008.
+Josei Myoko Sara Hunsaker received zazen instruction from Suzuki-Roshi in 1968, went to India in 1972 learning Vipassana meditation with Goenka-ji, and has actively practiced the Soto tradition of Suzuki-Roshi since 1988.
+Under the guidance of Sobun Katherine Thanas she received jukai in 1991 and was lay shuso in 1994.
+Her pilgrimage to Japan in 1992 with eleven other women had a profound effect.
+She retired to deepen her practice by training at Tassajara Zen Mountain Center for three practice periods and at Green Gulch Farm.
+Having become a student of Myoan Grace Schireson, Sensei, she received priest ordination in 2008, was shuso for the ENZ 2010 practice period, and received Dharma Transmission from Myoan Sensei in 2014.
+She is a sewing teacher and studied principally with Zenkei Blanche Hartman, Roshi.
+Sara lives in Carmel Valley practicing and teaching with the Monterey Bay Zen group and Empty Nest Zen.
+Gratefully she continues to find her way.
+She may be contacted at sarahunatcomcast.net

 Soshin entered the Buddhist path in the early 1960′s at the San Francisco State University bookstore when it occurred to him that he had not read any Chinese literature.
 Unsure that he would really be interested in Chinese literature he chose the slimmest volume he could find: the Tao Te Ching.
 He was fascinated by its foreshadowing of modern linguistic theory and organismic anthropology, his major.
 He read further on the subject and discovered its relationship to Zen Buddhism.
 He assumed Zen Buddhism was a relic of the past and was surprised some six years later, while walking through Greenwich Village, N.Y.C., to discover the newly issued Three Pillars of Zen by Philip Kapleau.
 Some months later, while reading the “Village Voice”, he saw and advertisement for a seminar to be given by Sensei Kapleau.
 He registered and attended the seminar.
 He was hooked.
 A year later he moved to Rochester, N.Y., and began his practice at 7 Arnold Park.
 He had practiced there less than a year when he suffered an internal injury work which made sitting in any position painful.
 He left his practice.